Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AMy absolute favourite bits are when we do a song and we get it absolutely right and the harmonies are just of their signature.
+Speaker AMy absolute favorite bits are when we do a song and we get it absolutely right and the harmonies are just really.

 Speaker AYes.